shepard153/FactoryDesk/README.md

 ## About
-Simple ticketing system designed for manufacturing environments where production workers need to contact specific department but they don't have email access.
+Simple ticketing system designed for manufacturing environments where production workers need to contact specific department but they don't have AD/email accounts.

 ## Prequisites
 - PHP 8.1+